GSA/notifications-api/README.md

     `make run-celery`

 NOTE: when you change .env in the future, you'll need to rebuild the devcontainer for the change to take effect.
 VS Code _should_ detect the change and prompt you with a toast notification during a cached build.
 If not, you can find a manual rebuild in command pallette or just `docker rm` the notifications-api container.

+### Known installation issues

+On M1 Macs, if you get a `fatal error: 'Python.h' file not found` message, try a different method of installing Python.
+Installation via `pyenv` is known to work.

+A direct installation of PostgreSQL will not put the `createdb` command on your `$PATH`.
+It can be added there in your shell startup script, or a Homebrew-managed installation of PostgreSQL will take care of it.

 ## License && public domain